dezordi/ViralFlow/vfnext/README.md

 ## NOTES
 Paths provided for the parameters **must be absolute paths**

-Pangolin and Nextclade will only run when virus tag is set to 'sars-cov2'
+Pangolin, Nextclade and compile output steps will only run when virus tag is set to 'sars-cov2'

 ---
 ## Future Features